 PHYSICAL ACTIVITY AS COPING STRATEGY FOR ACADEMIC STRESS AMONG UNDERGRADUATE FEMALE STUDENT

-Objective: to determine the effectiveness of physical activity as a coping strategy to reduce academic stress among undergraduate female students.
-Methodology: A Randomized control trail (NCT04221022) was conducted in Bilquis Postgraduate College for Women PAF Nur Khan Base Rawalpindi.
-A total of n=37 inactive female undergraduate students from a month, age between 18-24 years, with moderate level of academic stress measured on academic stress scale were included in the study.
-While students with diagnosed psychological disorders, systematic diseases were excluded from the study.
-The participants than randomly divided into Light Physical Activity (LPA), Moderate Physical Activity (MPA) and Vigorous Physical activity (VPA) groups.
-The academic stress scale (ASS) was used to observe level of academic stress among participant at baseline and after six weeks.
-The level of significance was set at p<0.05 and SPSS ver 21 was used data analysis.
+Objective: To determine the effectiveness of physical activity as a coping strategy to reduce academic stress among undergraduate female students.
+Methodology: A Randomized control trail (NCT04221022) was conducted in Bilquis Postgraduate College for Women PAF, Nur Khan Base, Rawalpindi.
+A total of n=37 undergraduate inactive female (>1-month) students, age between 18-24 years, with moderate level of academic stress measured on academic stress scale were included in the study.
+While students with diagnosed psychological disorders, systematic diseases were excluded.
+The participants randomly divided into Light Physical Activity (LPA), Moderate Physical Activity (MPA) and Vigorous Physical activity (VPA) groups.
+The academic stress scale (ASS) was used to observe level of academic stress among participant at baseline and after six weeks of intervention.
 Results: The mean age of female study participants was 20.24±1.44 years.
 Pre-Post analysis showed that all group significantly improve (p<0.001) level of academic stress after 6 week intervention.
 The academic stress was significantly improved in moderate PA group as compare to vigorous PA (15.17±12.39 Ver.
 44.62±36.94, p=0.019).
-Conclusion: All types of physical activities were significantly effective coping strategies for reducing academic stress among female ungraduated.
-But moderate level of physical activity like brisk walking reduces the academic stress as compare to vigorous and light physical activities.
+Conclusion: All types of physical activities were effective as a coping strategy for reducing academic stress among female undergraduate students.
+But moderate level of physical activity like brisk walking was significantly associated with reduction in academic stress as compare to vigorous and light physical activities

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.